avaughn271/AdmixtureBayes/README.md

 https://pypi.org/project/graphviz/

-Furthermore, if you wish to use the stop_criteria feature of the Markov Chain, then you need to also have R installed with the [rwty](https://cran.r-project.org/web/packages/rwty/index.html) and [coda](https://cran.r-project.org/web/packages/coda/index.html) packages, which can be installed by running:
+Furthermore, if you wish to use use the given R script to evaluate convergence, then you need to also have R installed with the [coda](https://cran.r-project.org/web/packages/coda/index.html) package, which can be installed by running:
 ```
-install.packages(c("rwty", "coda"))
+install.packages("coda")
 ```
 in any R session.